Xeffen25/eminence-astro-theme-cloudflare-workers/README.md

-# 👑 Eminence: Astro Theme for Cloudflare Workets
+# 👑 Eminence: Astro Theme for Cloudflare Workers

 This is a better starting point for anyone looking to develop a website using Astro and deploying it on Cloudflare Workers, one of the best ways to get a fast, reliable and infinitely customizable site.
 It's main features are: